 10 of 12

 Polyester: A Conversation Starter

-Pros: It is non-porous on the surface, so no sealing is needed there.
+Pros: It is non-porous on the surface, so no sealing is needed.
 However, cutting the edges will expose pores, so those must be sealed.
-If you're someone who prefers a high-gloss finish, polyester won't let you down.
+If you're someone who prefers a high-gloss finish, polyester counters won't let you down.

 Cons: You'll pay the price for this conversation piece.
 Alkemi says that their polyester surfaces cost the same as high-end solid surface materials, which can be pretty expensive.

 Skimcoat Concrete: Set in Stone

 This isn't a concrete counter in the traditional sense.
 This is no concrete pour; this is a skim-coat.

 One of the best accounts of this material comes from an intrepid Minneapolis resident Sarah Riedl, who followed through with her dream counters.
 She wanted to skim existing counters, but none existed.
 So, she and her husband Chris constructed a top made of a 1- by 2-inch frame, half-inch OSB, and half-inch cement backer board.
 Then they laid down three coats of Ardex Feather Finish, sanded, and covered it all with carnauba wax.

 Pros: It's a great option for DIYers who want the look of concrete without committing to it entirely.